Oil rises over 1% as demand hopes bolster sentiment

 Tehran and world powers are holding talks to revive the 2015 nuclear deal that could add to global oil supplies should an agreement be reached.
 Iran’s chief nuclear negotiator on Saturday said that Tehran expects U.S. sanctions on oil, banks and most individuals and institutions to be lifted.

-Reporting by Stephanie Kelly in New York; Additional reporting by Alex Lawler and Florence TanEditing by Marguerita Choy and David Evans
+Reporting by Stephanie Kelly in New York; Additional reporting by Alex Lawler and Florence TanEditing by Marguerita Choy, David Evans and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.